Who We Are

 Director, Berklee Music and Health Institute; Chair, Music Therapy Department

-Joy Allen, PhD, MT-BC is an active clinician, researcher, and educator with extensive experience in psychological health, medical music therapy, and trauma informed education and supervision.
-She is a sought-after consultant with community and higher education leaders on music therapy and music and health program and curriculum development, including training programs in music and health, targeting musicians, healthcare workers, and community members looking to develop beginning knowledge and skills in research, program development, community engagement, and/or entrepreneurship within the music and health landscape.
-She has presented her work at several peer-reviewed conferences, including regional, national and international music therapy and music and health related conferences.
-In addition to serving as chair, music therapy, Dr. Allen is the founding director, Music and Health Institute, Berklee College of Music, where she curates programs and trainings; maintains a repository of music and health-related research, and designed a one-of-a-kind Music and Health Innovation Studio to incubate and accelerate the development of music informed, solution-focused resources for a wide range of healthcare challenges impacting our global communities.
+Joy Allen, PhD, MT-BC, is an active clinician, researcher, and educator with extensive experience in psychological health, medical music therapy, and trauma-informed education and supervision.
+She is a sought-after consultant with community and higher education leaders on music therapy and music-and-health program curriculum development.
+Her work includes creating training programs in music and health that target musicians, healthcare workers, and community members seeking to develop knowledge and skills in research, program development, community engagement, and entrepreneurship within the music-and-health landscape.
+She has presented her work at several peer-reviewed conferences, including regional, national, and international music therapy and music-and-health-related events.
+In addition to serving as chair of Music Therapy, Allen is the founding director of the Music and Health Institute at Berklee College of Music.
+At the institute, she curates programs and trainings, maintains a repository of music-and-health-related research, and has designed a one-of-a-kind Music and Health Innovation Studio.
+This studio incubates and accelerates the development of music-informed, solution-focused resources for a wide range of healthcare challenges impacting our global communities.

 Leeza Negelev